subshell/group-challenge/README.md

 postgresqlUsername: postgres
 ```

 You definitely want to change the password using `global.postgresql.postgresqlPassword`.
+You have to install the `pgcrypto` extension manually.

 ### GroupChallenge Chart